jfjacobo/calculator-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.5.

+This project is a basic calculator app that takes 2 inputs, value A and value B to perform a sum, rest, multiplication, or division.

+This project implements some basic classes from bootstrap that are used in the divs and buttons to have a better looking page.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.